ozh/fartscroll/readme.txt

 "You want fart noises as you scroll?
 We've got you covered."

-A WordPress implementation of TheOnion's [Fartscroll.js](http://theonion.github.io/fartscroll.js/) most elegant piece of software
+A WordPress implementation of TheOnion's [Fartscroll.js](http://theonion.github.io/fartscroll.js/) most elegant piece of software.

 == Installation ==